TIBHannover/terminology-metadata/MetadataGuide.md

 * recommend controlled vocabularies where appropriate
 * provide examples in text/turtle serialization
 * list alternative properties that may also be used to provide the metadatum
-* specify SHACL validation rules (cf. section [2.2 Metadata validation with SHACL](#22-metadata-validation-with-shacl))
+* specify SHACL validation rules (cf. section [2.2 Metadata recommendations and SHACL](#22-metadata-recommendations-and-shacl))

 Subproperties to any properties mentioned will not be implied, but explicitly listed in the "alternative properties" part of each section.

-### 2.2 Metadata validation with SHACL
+### 2.2 Metadata recommendations and SHACL

 This guide is a human-readable specification.
-In addition, we also provide a SHACL specification of these recommendations that can be used for data validation.
+In addition, we also provide SHACL specifications of these recommendations that can be/are used for three different purposes.

+1. Data validation <br>
-The shape can be used with SHACL validators to test ontologies for any violations of required metadata at [TIB Terminology Service][TIB TS] and to get suggestions for recommended metadata.
+A shape for data validation can be retrieved from <https://www.purl.org/ontologymetadata/shape> and can be used with SHACL validators to test ontologies for any violations of required metadata by [TIB Terminology Service][TIB TS] and to get suggestions for recommended metadata.
 We recommend the online SHACL validators [SHACL Playground][shacl-playground], [SHACL Playground by Zazuko](https://shacl-playground.zazuko.com/) or [SHACL Play!](https://shacl-play.sparna.fr/play/) for performing evaluations.
 Turtle or json-ld are common input format.
-SHACL Play! also allows to use IRIs for shapes and ontologies.
+SHACL Play! also allows to use IRIs for shapes and ontologies.<br>

-The shape is available in a single file at <https://www.purl.org/ontologymetadata/shape>.

 The shape can also be used to evaluate metadata of instances of skos:ConceptScheme.
 The instances of skos:ConceptScheme need to be declared as instances of owl:Ontology to trigger the shapes (cf. also section [4.6.2.
 SKOS Concept Schemes and OWL Ontologies](https://www.w3.org/TR/skos-reference/#L1170) of the [SKOS Reference document](https://www.w3.org/TR/2009/REC-skos-reference-20090818/)).
+A video demonstration of how to use this is given at our GitHub repository: <https://github.com/user-attachments/assets/c5d6be07-3bfb-44ab-ae65-e3f75b8e883a>.

+2. Data validation at [TIB Terminology Service][TIB TS]<br>
+The shape at <https://www.purl.org/ontologymetadata/shape4ts> is applied in the Ontology Suggestion Feature at [TIB Terminology Service][TIB TS].
+The messages are adapted to the context of use and the particular use case: The person suggesting an ontology is not necessarily involved in its development.
+On TIB Terminology Service, they will be asked to provide metadata of the ontology if these are not present in the ontology, and if known to the user.
+These users are not required to provide the meatdata as code.
+A video demonstration on how this is applied is given at our GitHub repository: <https://github.com/user-attachments/assets/847cfd39-0823-4a83-9c8a-0cf3d23d38a7>

+3. Data generation <br>
+A shape for form generators and code generation can be retrieved from <https://www.purl.org/ontologymetadata/shape4forms>.
+It can for example be used with the [form generator tool by ULB Darmstadt](https://github.com/ULB-Darmstadt/shacl-form) which has a [live demo instance](https://ulb-darmstadt.github.io/shacl-form/#try-your-own).
+This shape is not as granular as the one for validation: All constraints are bundled in one shape in order to generate a form, that users can use to enter values.
+The user input is validated immediately for all criteria and the metadata code is generated.
+Only the recommended properties will be used to do so: This version of the recommendation does not make use of `sh:alternativePath` constructs, in order to generate valid RDF code with named properties, not anonymous/ blank nodes.
+A video demonstration on how to apply this is given at our GitHub repository: <https://github.com/user-attachments/assets/55cdf44f-5289-4989-9014-5e670fd73418>.

+All three versions of the shape have the target class owl:Ontology, so that they can only be used to validate entities that declare themselves as an instance of owl:Ontology, and also code generated with these shapes, will declare entities as instances of owl:Ontology.

 ### 2.3 Prefixes used in this document